 Dry pailing is the way to go, you should not soak your nappies; it will damage natural fibres and turn into a bacterial soup, no one wants that.
 You can use anything, most nappy manufacturers sell drypailing storage solutions, such as nappy buckets and wet bags.
 I would recommend to dry pail with some access to air, open bag or lid off nappy bucket.
 Believe it or not, it will smell LESS.
 I would rinse off poo before drypailing, not letting it lie there for days and rinse it just before the wash.

 There is no specific recommended way to store your clean nappies, anything will do.
 If you like to show them off as much as I do, Ikea has a lovely shelving unit meant for CDs, which works perfectly for nappies.
 If you’re storing your nappies in between babies, do not use airtight bags as this will deteriorate the elastics, a cardboard box will do, in a dry room temp area.

-Just sign up to our newsletter below and you'll get 10% off your first order!
+New to Violet and Peach?
+Sign up for our newsletter below and get 10% off your first order!